whatsupmailbox/whatsupmailbox.github.io/_posts/2015-07-09-Oui-Please-Subscription-1.4-Box-Spoiler-Delivery-News.md

 <p><center><img src='/images/OuiPleaseEscapeTotheFrenchRiviera2.jpg'></center></p>

 <p>Doesn't the French Riviera look so inviting!
-I visited France exactly 1 year ago and I wish I was there again, oh la belle vie... definitely next year, it's a plan ;)</p>
+I visited France last summer and I wish I was there again, oh la belle vie... definitely next year, it's a plan ;)</p>

 <p>And just to tease you, here are a couple of spoilers that they've released so far:</p>